Skip to main content

 Sliders can now represent values of any Comparable type T between two start and end values.
 This is possible for Ts that have some interpolation between a start and end based on some value between 0 and 1.
 This is done via a new TypeConverter<T> that defines the interpolation (and its inverse).

-This means you can now create sliders for numeric types like Measure<T> directly and their value will by of the right type.
+This means you can now create sliders for numeric types like Measure<T> directly and their value will be of the right type.

 package controls import io.nacular.doodle.controls.range.Slider import io.nacular.measured.units.Length.Companion.meters import io.nacular.measured.units.Length.Companion.miles import io.nacular.measured.units.Time.Companion.hours import io.nacular.measured.units.Time.Companion.seconds import io.nacular.measured.units.div import io.nacular.measured.units.times //sampleStart val velocitySlider = Slider(10 * meters / seconds ..
 100 * miles / hours) //sampleEnd